 Over the years the Society has continued its work, collecting

 and recording history of the locality.
 We have been fortunate

 to receive donations of varied local history related documents

-the Society has received a substantial Lottery Grant.
+has received a substantial Lottery Grant.

 In February 2013 the Society held workshops at the Shire Horse